 - Ensure all learners are represented and supported throughout the language and literacy development continuum (emergent literacy, early literacy, conventional literacy, and adolescent literacy), provide specific recommendations and evidence-based interventions, and monitor the progress of struggling readers; and

 - Enhance family and community partnerships and collaboration of general and special education practitioners and stakeholders.

-In February 2018 a team of stakeholders convened and developed a Local Literacy Plan to improve literacy instruction and student achievement district-wide.
+In Spring 2020 a team of stakeholders convened to revise the 2018 district Local Literacy Plan to improve literacy instruction and student achievement district-wide.
 The full document can be found here.

 The Local Literacy Plan describes how the district will accomplish these five interrelated goals: